-The first step to develop any nutrient management plan is water quality and sediment quality testing.
+The first step to develop any nutrient management plan is water quality testing.
 Professional analysis will help your lake manager understand the unique characteristics of your waterbody and design a safe and effective remediation plan that considers both your long-term and short-term goals.
-Once nutrient levels have been identified, as well as other factors like dissolved oxygen levels, pH, and alkalinity, a customized management regimen can be implemented.
+Once nutrient levels have been identified and other water quality parameters like dissolved oxygen levels, pH, and alkalinity, a customized management regimen can be implemented.

 Nutrients occur naturally and are necessary for the growth of all plant life, but the rise in urban development, land clearing, and mass agriculture is expediting this process.
 It’s up to each of us to reduce our negative impact and make decisions that help reverse nutrient loading in our surrounding environment.
-Only then can we establish safe, long-lasting and healthy aquatic resources for our communities to enjoy for generations.
+Only then can we establish safe, long-lasting, and healthy aquatic resources for our communities to enjoy for generations.

 SOLitude Lake Management is a nationwide environmental firm committed to providing sustainable solutions that improve water quality, enhance beauty, preserve natural resources and reduce our environmental footprint.
-SOLitude’s team of aquatic resource management professionals specializes in the development and execution of customized lake, pond, wetland and fisheries management programs that include water quality testing and restoration, nutrient remediation, algae and aquatic weed control, installation and maintenance of fountains and aeration systems, bathymetry, mechanical harvesting and hydro-raking, lake vegetation studies, biological assessments, habitat evaluations, and invasive species management.
+SOLitude’s team of aquatic resource management professionals specializes in the development and execution of customized lake, pond, wetland, and fisheries management programs that include water quality testing and restoration, nutrient remediation, algae, and aquatic weed control, installation and maintenance of fountains and aeration systems, bathymetry, shoreline erosion restoration, mechanical harvesting and hydro-raking, lake vegetation studies, biological assessments, habitat evaluations, and invasive species management.
 Services and educational resources are available to clients nationwide, including homeowners associations, multi-family and apartment communities, golf courses, commercial developments, ranches, private landowners, reservoirs, recreational and public lakes, municipalities, drinking water authorities, parks, and state and federal agencies.
 SOLitude Lake Management is a proud member of the Rentokil Steritech family of companies in North America.